 “Then there was a guy who went round to an ex-partner’s house with a machete and started threatening her and attacked her dog.
 He has never done anything like that, never lifted a finger and now he can’t remember even doing that.

 “It’s affecting everything – it’s affecting them getting into accommodation, their mental health, their offending, their relationships.
 It’s having a massive, massive effect on them moving forward.
 We can do very little with them when they’re in that state other than call an ambulance or call the police.”

 She adds: “People can be really chaotic and difficult to work with because quite often you can’t get any sense out of them or do any meaningful work and you certainly can’t refer them into services when they’re behaving in that way.
 If we see someone we want to refer into a night shelter, we can’t if they’re under the influence.”

-Lesley says on one occasion, a rough sleeper collapsed halfway through a house viewing after he went outside and smoked Spice.
+Lesley says that on one occasion a rough sleeper collapsed halfway through a house viewing after he went outside and smoked Spice.
 What could be done?
 “An ambulance had to be called for him”.

 The outreach worker says she has seen rough sleepers evicted from hostels because of Spice, especially as staff worry for their safety.

 “People who have previously not been aggressive towards staff members or other service users at all are being very aggressive.
 You see someone who you thought you could work with and feel ok, but wouldn’t dream of working with them anymore because you don’t want to put yourself in that position because they’re so unpredictable.”